codbex/codbex-documentation/docs/tooling/workbench/code-editor.md

 # Code Editor

-The `Code Editor` in the `Workbench` is powered by the `Monaco` editor, which is the same editor used in `Visual Studio Code` (VSCode).
+The "Code Editor" in the "Workbench" is powered by the "Monaco" editor, which is the same editor used in "Visual Studio Code" (VSCode).
 This powerful and feature-rich editor provides a comfortable environment for writing, editing, and managing your code.
-This section provides an overview of the key features and actions available in the `Code Editor`.
+This section provides an overview of the key features and actions available in the "Code Editor".

 ## Key Features